 Price:(28.5 lb bag)

-This grain-free weight control dog food is an excellent option for dogs who are grain and gluten intolerant.
+This grain-free weight control dog food is an excellent option for dogs who are grain and gluten intolerant (although it’s rare for dogs to be intolerant to either).
 It has a high protein content to help your dog feel full for longer.
 And it also contains some super healthy ingredients for overall dog health: omega fatty acids, antioxidants, glucosamine, probiotics, and taurine for a healthy heart.
 It’s free of artificial preservatives, colors, and flavors.

 - Protein: 33%